Architectural robotics lab

-We are seeking Ph.D. students to work with us in this area.
-If you are interested in conducting Ph.D.-level research at the Welsh School of Architecture in the area of digital manufacturing and robotic construction in architecture, please contact Ms. Katrina Lewis (LewisK2@cardiff.ac.uk) for more information.
+We are seeking PhD students to work with us in this area.
+If you are interested in conducting PhD level research in the areas of digital manufacturing and robotic construction in architecture, please contact Katrina Lewis at LewisK2@cardiff.ac.uk.

 Designed for high-precision specifications, HA series robots are particularly suitable for laser applications or the gauging of components.